The Pets of President John F. Kennedy’s Family

 The President also loved to have Charlie waiting for him on the lawn whenever he arrived in the presidential helicopter, according to a book by Traphes Bryant, a longtime White House staff member who took on the responsibilities of taking care of the Kennedy pets.

-The most memorable dog story during those years was the gift given to Caroline by Soviet Premier Nikita Khrushchev following the resolution of the Cuban Missile Crisis.
-Khrushchev arrived at the White House in June of 1961 with a little white dog named Pushinka (meaning “fluffy’ in Russian).
+The most memorable dog story during those years was the gift sent to Caroline by Soviet Premier Nikita Khrushchev in 1961.
+Khrushchev sat by Jackie Kennedy at a state dinner in Vienna, and they must have talked dogs.
+Soon the Soviet Premier sent Caroline a little white puppy named Pushinka (meaning “fluffy’ in Russian).
 Pushinka came with a passport that identified her as a “nonbreed” but specified that her mother was Strelka, the first dog sent into space by the Russians (August of 1960).

 Pushinka was an instant hit with the family but because of the Cold War, Pushinka was taken to Walter Reed Army Medical Center to be examined before she was permitted to settle into her new home.
 Officials wanted to be certain the dog was not bugged with any hidden listening devices, microphones, bombs, or germs.